liveforeverx/monadic/README.md

 ## Hygiene

 By default, monadic generates unhygienic code.
 Everything you create inside lives outside the monadic scope.
 In addition, the last monad automatically creates the \_last variable.
-If you want to confine the monad in a separate scope, you can use the _hygienic_ option:
+If you want to confine the monad to its own isolated scope, you can use the _hygienic_ option:

     monadic :last, hygienic: true, do
       ...